NeoPhetoane/FSJ_Portfolio_Piece_NEOPHE376_JSE2407_GroupB_Neo-Phetoane_FSJ03/README.md

 **E-Commerce Store**
 Welcome to the E-Commerce Store, a modern, fully-featured e-commerce web application built with Next.js and Tailwind CSS.
 This project demonstrates how to build an interactive online store with essential e-commerce features like product listings, detailed product pages, pagination, a product image carousel, and robust error handling.
 The project leverages the power of Next.js for both server-side rendering and client-side interactivity.The store is a complete web application that provides an intuitive interface for users to browse, view, and purchase products.
+It also has sorting, filtering and search functionalities.

 **Essential features**